kunstmusik/blue-manual/docs/users/reference/instruments/blueSynthBuilder.md

 The user can add interface elements and modify their properties using the property sheet on the right.
-To enable edit mode, click on the
-\"Edit Enabled\" checkbox in the upper right of the BSB instrument editor.
+To enable edit mode, click on the "Edit Enabled" checkbox in the upper right of the BSB instrument editor.

 Once the edit mode is enabled, right clicking in the main panel will show a popup menu of available UI widgets for your instrument.
-After selecting and inserting a widget, clicking on the widget will hilight it and show it\'s properties in the property editor.
+After selecting and inserting a widget, clicking on the widget will hilight it and show it's properties in the property editor.
 You can also then drag the widget around to place as you desire.

 You may select multiple widgets by shift-clicking them, or by clicking